rndinfosecguy/TrashSearch/README.md

 ## Parameters
 - m: mode to use [0 = email/domain search, 1 = password search]
 - v: depends on the mode what kind of value is expected here.
 Mode 0 expects an email/domain and mode 1 expects a password.
+- w: enables wildcard search when combined with a domain search.
+Adds a wildcard in front of the target domain (e.g.: *example.com).
 - s: data sources to search [g = ghostbin.co, p = pastebin.com, z = 0paste.com].
 You can combine data sources.

 ## Example Usage